axibase/atsd-use-cases/python-budget/README.md

 |------|---------|
 | 2000 | 81.14   |

 Although it appears that the United States government has finally achieved a budget surplus in the recent financial history, in fact the nature of the data is such that it only seems that way.
 The dataset here is annualized, meaning that each quarter's data is plotted as if the trends remain constant for the entire year.
-Thus, the administration's $250 billion tax relief is considered as $1 trillion due to annualization calculations.
+Thus, the administration's $250 billion tax windfall is translated into $1 trillion due to annualization calculations.
 See [Non-Annualized Data](#non-annualized-data) for raw data examples.

 ### Data Visualizations with `matplotlib` and **Trends** Service